sergey-shandar/public/articles/some-aspects-of-merkle-tree.md

   end
 ```

-The solution to prevent such attacks is to separate data from hashes.
+It's called [second preimage attack](https://en.wikipedia.org/wiki/Preimage_attack).
+To prevent such attacks, we need to separate data from hashes.

 We can use another hash function for the data blocks to convert them into hash digests.
 Let's call it `g`.